plasticanu/android_sagp/Report.md

 -
 ![Figure 4](./ReportStuff/4.PNG)

-- [Step 2] Load the [apk file](./app/build/outputs/apk/debug/app-debug.apk) into the AVD and run the app.
+- [Step 2] Load the [apk file](./app/build/outputs/apk/debug/app-debug.apk) into the AVD and run the app by drag and drop.

 ![Figure 5](./ReportStuff/5.png)
 ![Figure 6](./ReportStuff/6.png)